Preheat the oven to 350°F and line a 9″x 9-inch baking pan with parchment paper and set aside.

 While the crust is baking, beat together the cheesecake ingredients in a medium bowl until smooth and creamy and set aside.

-Add the diced apples and lemon juice to a medium saucepan and cook over medium-high heat for 5 to 7 minutes until apples are tender and juice has started to form.
+Add the cranberries and orange juice to a medium saucepan and cook over medium-high heat for 5 to 7 minutes until cranberries begin to burst and juice has started to form.

 In a separate bowl, combine the brown sugar, cinnamon, nutmeg, and cornstarch.
-Then stir it into the apple mixture and cook for another 2 minutes, stirring constantly.
+Then stir it into the cranberries and cook for another 2 minutes, stirring constantly.
 Once the mixture has thickened and resembles pie filling, remove from heat.

 To make the oatmeal crumble, combine all ingredients in a large bowl and use a pastry cutter or your fingers to mix the ingredients together, squishing the cubes of butter and creating a coarse crumble.

 Now it’s time to start assembling the cheesecake bars.
 Pour the cheesecake mixture over the baked crust and spread out evenly.
-Top the cheesecake mixture with the apple filling.
-Top the apples with the crumble topping.
+Top the cheesecake mixture with the cranberry sauce.
+Top the cranberry filling with the crumble topping.